 General Plan Elements

 California State law requires each city to prepare a Comprehensive General Plan to address community policies and objectives for growth and development.
 The City of Glendale's General Plan establishes the policies for use and protection of resources to meet community needs.
 Glendale's General Plan contains eleven sections.
 These sections, called elements, are published separately.
-They address the seven topics (circulation, conservation, housing, land use, noise, open space, and safety) mandated by state law and four additional topics (air quality, community facilities, historic preservation, and recreation) recommended, but not required by state law.
+They address the seven topics (circulation, conservation, housing, land use, noise, open space, and safety) mandated by state law and three additional topics (community facilities, historic preservation, and recreation) recommended, but not required by state law.

 We continually strive to improve the livability and quality of life in Glendale.
 These plans address urban art, safe and healthy streets, and overall sustainability.